qbituniverse/plainkube.dev/pages/adopt-mesh-app-and-service-architecture.md

 > MASA stipulates that modern applications, `Mesh Applications`, are built from small distinctive `Apps` which run on top of `Services` ([APIs](https://en.wikipedia.org/wiki/API)) which are in turn orchestrated at an `API Mediation Layer`.

-OK, so that sounds like quite a lot is going on there, so let's unwrap MASA a little now...
+OK, so that sounds like quite a lot is going on there, so let's unwrap MASA a little...

 ## MASA demystified